COVID-19 Symptom: Shortness of Breath

 Overview

-• Shortness of breath is a common COVID symptom
+- Shortness of breath is a common COVID-19 symptom.

-• You should always call your doctor if you feel your shortness of breath symptoms worsen
+- You should always call your doctor if your shortness of breath symptoms worsen.

-While shortness of breath does not always indicate a serious case of COVID, it’s a symptom that you should monitor closely, as you should contact your doctor if your breathlessness gets worse.
+While shortness of breath does not always indicate a severe case of COVID, it’s a symptom that you should monitor closely, as you should contact your doctor if your breathlessness worsens.

 For mild cases, there are some home remedies and steps you can take to improve your breathing and experience less discomfort from your shortness of breath.